 5W is an indicator of the ability of oil to resist low temperatures.
 It shows the minimum temperature at which a cold start of the engine is possible.
 If 5 is taken away from 40, then we get -35 degrees Celsius.
 This is the minimum temperature.

-30 is an indicator that determines the viscosity of the oil at high engine operating temperatures.
-The higher the figure, the greater the kinematic viscosity of the oil.
+30 is an indicator that determines the viscosity of an oil at high engine temperatures.
+The higher the number, the greater the kinematic viscosity of the oil.

 The difference between the markings is that each oil is designed for use under certain climatic conditions and in a certain type of engine (gasoline or diesel, forced or not boosted, etc.).

-To explain the decoding, I'll take an example of 5W-40.
+For an explanation of decryption I will take an example 5W-40.
 And so this inscription is deciphered as follows:

 - perform an arithmetic operation 5-40 = -35 is the minimum permissible temperature at which the oil pump pumps the oil through the system;

-- now again take away 5-35 = -30 - this is the minimum temperature at which the engine will start;
+- now again we take away 5-35 = -30 is the minimum temperature at which the engine will work;

 - now we will reflect - the thicker the oil, the harder the starter and the battery, and therefore for the duration of the battery and starter it is more profitable to take the oil 0W-40;